databricks/mlops-stacks/README.md

 the project.

 We provide example project configs for Azure (using both GitHub and Azure DevOps) and AWS (using GitHub) under `tests/example-project-configs`.
-To create an example Azure project, using Azure DevOps as the CICD platform, run the following from the desired parent directory of the example project:
+To create an example Azure project, using Azure DevOps as the CI/CD platform, run the following from the desired parent directory of the example project:

 ```